doreaidan/comp3005FinalProject/README.md

     -make sure all dependencies are installed
     -input bookstore.sql into pgadmin to create tables -cd to nodeBookstore.js location
+    -inside the file nodeBookstore.js there is host, user, port, password, database info to update to connect to your specific pgadmin
     -”node nodeBookstore.js” to run
     -follow instructions printed to console, although the query output is not printing currently because of issues with synchronous, and asynchronous code.